2. Project management¶

 Site generator | MkDocs¶

 There are many site generators available, cause of the simplicity we use MkDocs which is a fast, simple and downright gorgeous static site generator that’s geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
-We can find themes with different features for MkDocs on internet, some of them (like Material -the one I used-) also make the table of contents and have a section for social network on the footer.
+We can find themes with different features for MkDocs on internet, some of them (such as Material -the one I used-) also make the table of contents and have a section for social network on the footer.

 MkDocs comes with a built-in dev-server that lets you preview your documentation as you work on it.
 Make sure you’re in the same directory as the mkdocs.yml configuration file, and then start the server by running the